sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

     This class can hold all the exceptions for your app.

-2. Next, you can define specific exceptions related to your business logic as inner subclasses of the `*Exception` class you just created.
-A good tip for exception names is the more concrete you name your specific exception, the better you'll understand why it is failing.:
+2. Next, you can define specific exceptions related to your business logic as inner subclasses of the `*Exception` class you just created:

         public class [ExceptionClassName] extends PortalException {
             public static class [SpecificExceptionName] extends [ExceptionClassName] {
                 ...
             }
         }

+    When defining your exceptions, it's best to give them a concrete name that clearly communicates the specific reason for the exception.

     For example, the `DDMFormValidationException` class declares its exceptions as subclasses within its class, using the following code: